How to Prevent Toddler from Climbing Out of Crib. 10+ Strategies to Keep Your Toddler Safe and Prevent Climbing

 #1 – Lower the Mattress

 It may seem like an obvious thing to do, but quite often parents set up a baby’s crib mattress at the highest level.
-I did, because it made it way easier on my lower back!
+I did, because it made it way easier on my lower back during the “rocking baby to sleep in my arms, and then transferring to the crib” stage of life.

 But as your little one becomes a little less little, you need to adjust the crib mattress height.